You play pickup ball with your friends each week, but you can’t seem to keep up.

 In the Gym

-Maybe the game's best overall player, Kobe Bryant has bulked up with a regimen that combines Olympic lifts with track work.
-He shares his secrets for playing with the same intensity each time you hit the court.
+When he was at his peak, Bryant was the NBA's best overall scorer.
+Over the years Bryant bulked up with a regimen that combined Olympic lifts with track work.
+He shared his secrets for playing with the same intensity each time you hit the court.

 "You want to make sure you go into the upcoming season in tip-top shape.
 My conditioning comes from running, whether it's on a track, on a field, or on the court itself just doing suicides or sprints.
 Whatever your program is, the key is to push yourself to a level where you're hurting.
 You can't gain conditioning without going through it.
 You're going to have to feel some pain, you're going to have to feel like your lungs are burning, that sort of thing."